XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.11.1 Description

-Compute the number of distinct locations visited by a set of individuals in a TrajDataFrame.
+Compute the number of distinct locations visited by a set of individuals.

 ##### 2.1.11.2 Arguments